Pumpkin Papers

-The Pumpkin Papers are a set of typewritten and handwritten documents, stolen from the US federal government (thus information leaks) by members of the Ware Group and other Soviet spy networks in Washington, DC, during 1937–1938, withheld by courier Whittaker Chambers from delivery to the Soviets as protection when he defected.
+The Pumpkin Papers, a set of typewritten and handwritten documents stolen from the US federal government (thus information leaks) by members of the Ware Group and other Soviet spy networks in Washington, DC, during 1937–1938, were withheld by courier Whittaker Chambers from delivery to the Soviets as protection when he defected.
 They featured frequently in criminal proceedings against Alger Hiss from August 1948 to January 1950.
 The term quickly became shorthand for the complete set of handwritten, typewritten, and camera film documents in newspapers.

 Background

 For the Ware Group in Washington (1935-1938), Chambers couriered documents from federal officials to New York City to Soviet spymasters, the last of whom was Boris Bykov.
 During early 1938, Chambers withheld some documents as life insurance as he readied to defect and go into hiding in April 1938.
 According to Chambers, he put the documents in a manila envelope and asked his wife's nephew Nathan Levine to hide them (which Levine did, in a dumbwaiter in a Brooklyn home).
 In 1939, Chambers came out of hiding and joined Time magazine, where he worked through 1948.

 On August 3, 1948, Chambers testified under subpoena before the House Un-American Activities Committee (HUAC) in Washington, DC, that he had been a Soviet courier in the 1930s.
 He named former federal officials in the Ware Group cell, including: John Abt, Nathan Witt, Lee Pressman, and Alger Hiss.
 On August 5, Hiss appeared before HUAC and denied the allegations.
 On August 20, Abt, Witt, and Pressman pled the Fifth, all three under advice of counsel Harold I. Cammer.
 On April 27, Chambers asserted on Meet the Press, then a national radio show, that Hiss had been a communist; in late September, Hiss filed a slander suit in a federal court in Baltimore against Chambers for making that allegation publicly.